apurbzz-1994/python-schedule-interface/README.md

 <img src="/git_assets/workflow_2.png" width="588" height="290" />

-4. On selecting a function, if it accepts arguments, you can input them here, separated by commas for multiple arguments.
+4. On selecting a function, if it accepts arguments, you can input them in the text-area, separated by commas for multiple arguments.
 For example, the function being scheduled here will take a CSV file of course codes and will grab the student count for each from a Learning Management System.
 In this case, the function's argument is the filename of the CSV:

  <img src="/git_assets/workflow_3.png" width="588" height="290" />